intuition-dev/INTUITION/src/README.md

 5. In Terminal: `intu`

-6. Setup configurations in the browser window `:9081/setup` Remember your email and password.
+6. Setup configurations in the browser window `:9081/setup` Remember your admin email and password.
+(TODO: Validate admin code)

 7. Fast URL's
    `:9081/admin` - to add users